Updated: December 13th, 2022

 In global healthcare, where evidence-based guidance is complex and ever-evolving, efficiently communicating information to practitioners is a significant challenge.
 Infographics can play a role in addressing this knowledge transition challenge by crystallizing long-form guidance into concise, visually appealing materials that support better patient outcomes.

-Firstline was able to offer information design expertise to the World Health Organization (WHO), collaborating to create a set of 43 companion infographics to the WHO AWaRe Antibiotic Book (draft released for public consultation in 2021).
+Firstline was able to offer information design expertise to the World Health Organization (WHO), collaborating to create a set of 43 companion infographics to the WHO AWaRe Antibiotic Book.
 These infographics are designed to act as a clinical decision-making tool, helping healthcare providers across the globe efficiently reference the etiology, diagnostic considerations, and treatment guidance for infectious syndromes, encouraging adherence to evidence-based best practice.

 In this feature blog post, we share insight into the information design process of developing the format, layout, and visual appearance of the WHO AWaRe Antibiotic Book companion infographics.